Your baby is halfway to their one-year birthday. The first six months is a big deal. After all, it is the first six months of your baby’s life.

 In this article, we explore some exciting six-month milestones, like a mini-birthday.
-Even if that consists of a mini cake that mum or dad end up eating while baby watches with curiosity you should celebrate these moments.
+Even if that consists of a mini cake that mum or dad eats while the baby watches with curiosity, you should celebrate these moments.
 You earned it.

 - Roll from front to back and back to front.

 - Sit without your support.

 - Play with their toys more comfortably.